python-can-define-radio/sdr-course/classroom_activities/039-Multiply-signals-continued.md

 _Notes:_

 - _For each block, change the input and output port colors to orange._
-- _When you run this file, it will take about 5 seconds before displaying any data._
+- _After pressing play, there will be about 5 seconds before any data is displayed._

 Question: